shopify-guru-developer/one-page-checkout/README.md

-# one-page-checkout
-Shopify one page checkout app
+# Shopify One Page Checkout APP